Boran/webfact-make/README.md

 Installation done: go to the website page and log as admin/admin and see the configuration section below.

-To do: there are some open issues, see below.

 Installation: step by step
 ---------------------------
-Lets install steps by step to better understand (or if the quickie section above did not work for you).
+Lets install step by step to better understand (or if the quickie section above did not work for you).
 First install a boran/drupal docker container.
-This will setup vanilla drupal and point port 8000 on the docker host to it.
+This will setup vanilla drupal and point port 8020 on the docker host to it.
 It also makes the docker socket available in the container.
 ```
 # grab the latest image
 docker pull boran/drupal